 International School of Tucson

 Assistance is needed to enter the library's collection of books into the PrimaSoft School Library Organizer database.
 Work would include developing a check-out system.
-Interns would also work with the IST Library Club, made up of IST students.
+An intern would also work with the IST Library Club, made up of IST students.
 The intern would assist in assigning and directing tasks of the student.
-The SIRLS student would be responsible for locating a local professional librarian to supervise and evaluate this work.
+The student is responsible for locating a local school librarian who will supervise and evaluate the work.

 Contact: William Arthur, 520-406-0552, email@example.com

 K-8 school library internship in Surprise, AZ.
 Research, develop, and implement an incentive program schoolwide to increase student interest in reading.